AlexanderSlav/Python/README.txt

-This is my repository wwith homework and funny things
+This is my repository with homework and funny things